Theophilus03/Rain-prediction-ML/README.md

 1. Handling missing data (drop column with > 38% missing value and fill NaNs with column medians for the other)
 2. Handling outlier with IQR method
 3. Feature Engineering (label encoding and mapping wind direction labels to degrees)
-4. Imbalanced Dataset was handled using SMOTE
+4. Handling imbalance Dataset with SMOTE (Synthetic Minority Oversampling Technique)

 ## Model
 we trained 3 model which is Random Forest, Logistic Regression, Gaussian NB  to find the best one.